italia/docs-italia-pandoc-filters/README.md

 # `pandoc-filters`

-Our collection of Pandoc filters
+Our collection of Pandoc filters.
+A description of the specific filters (in Italian) is available at `filters/README.md`

 # Testing